mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 ![image](https://user-images.githubusercontent.com/57916837/70354216-e3068a00-1823-11ea-9ac9-cb51e5381091.png)

+- reduce number of decimals for 13C from 2 to 1 (for example 123.9 instead of 123.87).
 - mark your table + header (1H,13C) and save as comma-separated file (.csv).

 **You are ready to use SMART 2.0 Analysis! :)**